New

 • Use in spice rubs for chicken, fish or roasted vegetables to bring lively flavor and aroma.

-• Smoky and gently complex, this chili adds layered flavor to moles, stews and slow-cooked dishes.
+• Smoky and complex, this chili adds layered flavor to moles, stews and slow-cooked dishes.
 Ideal for creating rich, comforting meals.

 Ingredients: